-The software accesses your source Office 365 via Exchange Web Services (EWS).
+The software accesses your source Office 365 mailboxes via Exchange Web Services (EWS).
 The EWS protocol is also used to migrate items to target Exchange Server.

-Once the setup is complete (Fig. 3.), click Finish to close the window (if you encounter any problems, see Troubleshooting).
+Once the setup is complete (Fig. 6.), click Finish to close the window (if you encounter any problems, see Troubleshooting).
 You can now move on to configure a target on-premises Exchange server of your choice.

-When you complete the wizard, the new connection should be displayed on the Defined server connections card (Fig. 4.).
+When you complete the wizard, the new connection should be displayed on the Defined server connections card (Fig. 7.).